• Skip to primary navigation

 Instructions

-• For the sponge, whisk the eggs and sugar together with an electric whisk or in a food mixer for 8 minutes until it reaches 'ribbon stage' - this is when you can drizzle the mixture in a figure 8 and it takes at least 3 seconds to sink back in
+• For the sponge, whisk the eggs, vanilla extract and sugar together with an electric whisk or in a food mixer for 8 minutes until it reaches 'ribbon stage' - this is when you can drizzle the mixture in a figure 8 and it takes at least 3 seconds to sink back in

-• Gently fold in the flour, trying not to lose the volume
+• Gently fold in the plain flour with a spatula or large spoon, go slowly to not to lose the volume

-• Pour into the tin, and tip the tin to spread the mixture around.
+• Pour the mixture into the tin, and spread the mixture out into an even layer using a palette knife.
 Bake for 12 minutes

 • Remove the baking paper the sponge was baked with, then roll up the sponge, taking the clean baking paper with it, then leave to cool completely

-• Gently unroll the sponge and spread a layer of jam all over it, then all a layer of the whipped cream
+• Gently unroll the sponge and spread the jam all over it, then a thin layer of the whipped cream, saving some for topping the swiss roll

-• Re-roll the sponge and place onto a serving plate
+• Re-roll the sponge and place onto a serving plate.
+Cut the ends for a neater appearance

-• If you like, pipe some extra whipped cream on top and sprinkle over some freeze dried raspberries
+• Pipe the extra whipped cream on top, add fresh strawberries and sprinkle over some freeze dried strawberries

 • Serve immediately, store any leftovers in the fridge for up to 2 days